Let’s come together to create a fair and sustainable Camden for everyone

 Throughout 2020 and 2021, Camden Council brought together a diverse group of people from across Camden’s community, voluntary, business and academic sectors to look beyond the pandemic and think about how Camden could not just recover from the crisis, but to renew and build a more equal, sustainable borough.

-The group included Pooja Agrawal (Assistant Director of Service Strategy at Homes England), Athian Akec (Member for Camden of the UK Youth Parliament), Delia Barker (Programmes Director at the Roundhouse), Kate Bell (Head of the Rights at the Trades Union Congress), Sadia Farah (First Step Action), Christine Foster (Chief Commercial Officer at The Alan Turing Institute), Alexis Keir (Director of Elfrida Rathbone Camden), Saul Klein (Founding Partner at LocalGlobe and Latitude Ventures), Marcel Levi (Chief Executive of University College London Hospitals), Sir Michael Marmot (Professor of Epidemiology and Public Health at UCL), George Mpanga (Performer, Artist and Social Commentator, also known as George the Poet), Ann Phoenix (Professor of Psychosocial Studies at UCL), Simon Pitkeathly (Chief Executive of Camden Town Unlimited) and Farhana Yamin (Lawyer, Author, Social Justice Activist & Founder of Track 0).
+The group included Pooja Agrawal (CEO and co-founder of social enterprise Public Practice), Athian Akec (Member for Camden of the UK Youth Parliament), Delia Barker (Programmes Director at the Roundhouse), Kate Bell (Head of the Rights at the Trades Union Congress), Sadia Farah (First Step Action), Christine Foster (Chief Commercial Officer at The Alan Turing Institute), Alexis Keir (Director of Elfrida Rathbone Camden), Saul Klein (Founding Partner at LocalGlobe and Latitude Ventures), Marcel Levi (Chief Executive of University College London Hospitals), Sir Michael Marmot (Professor of Epidemiology and Public Health at UCL), George Mpanga (Performer, Artist and Social Commentator, also known as George the Poet), Ann Phoenix (Professor of Psychosocial Studies at UCL), Simon Pitkeathly (Chief Executive of Camden Town Unlimited) and Farhana Yamin (Lawyer, Author, Social Justice Activist & Founder of Track 0).

 Chaired by Councillor Georgia Gould, Leader of Camden Council, and Professor Mariana Mazzucato, founder of the Institute for Innovation and Public Purpose at UCL, the group’s work focused on hearing about Camden’s priorities and develop the missions.